TokugawaTakeshi/Yamato-Daiwa-ES-Extensions/CoreLibrary/Package/README.md

       <dt>InterProcessInteractionFailedError</dt>
       <dd>
         Intended to be used when the interaction between NodeJS processed is not going as expected.
-        Could be actual for the Electron.js where the main process and render process exchanging by data.
+        Could be actual, for example, for the Electron.js where the main process and render process are exchanges by data.
       </dd>
       <dt>InvalidConfigError</dt>
       <dd>